Cahn-C/DevOps-Engineer-Basics/hypervisors.md

 <br>

-Host OS - Main operating system on our laptop
+Host OS - Main operating system on our laptop <br>
 Guest OS - VMs that are created on the hypervisors which are on the operating system.